Pen-pusher/MediumAppClone/README.md

 # MediumAppClone
-Medium Clone built with Next.js, Tailwind CSS &amp; Sanity
+Medium Clone built with Next.js, Tailwind CSS &amp; Sanity,vercel
 # Overview
 Medium Clone website built with Next.js, Tailwind CSS, Sanity & Typescript and also by using Firebase v9, React hooks, react Context... ...
 All used to build a friendly user experience.